polymonster/polymonster.github.io/_projects/hotline.md

 featured_image: 'https://github.com/polymonster/polymonster.github.io/blob/master/images/hotline/geom_final.gif?raw=true'
 ---

-Hotline is a modern hot-reload graphics engine which allows you to edit Rust code, render configs, render graphs and pipelines all interactively while the client is running.
+Hotline is a modern, high-perfomance, hot-reload graphics engine written in Rust.
+It allows you to edit code, and render configs all interactively while the client is running to assist rapid prototyping and procedural generation.

 Building on my game and graphics engine experiences I began a new project to focus solely on modern graphics APIs and hardware.
 I decided to do it all in Rust and move away from my C++ background to try and push the Rust gamedev ecosystem and learn a new language.
 Hotline is still very much work in progress but it has a decent feature set now working.